 We complement our range of cosmetic products with a selection of essential oils from all over the world.

 Since arriving in Australia, we decided to launch our exclusive range of sandalwood cosmetics here, while continuing to working closely with our essential oil producers overseas.

-We are boutique business ensuring we maintain our exclusive range as we believe each person is unique!
+Pacific Scents is a boutique business ensuring we maintain our exclusive range as we believe each person is unique!

 Our principal clients are cosmetic and perfume companies in Europe and Asia, and we are now proud to offer our range for purchase directly online!

 A botanist named Vieill has given the name austrocaledonicum o this very special species of Sandalwood.
 We can mainly find New Caledonian Sandalwood in the Loyalty Islands and on the Isle of Pines.

 Santalum austrocaledonicum is close to the Indian sandalwood (le Santalum album) by its smell and composition.

 It is completely different from Australian sandalwood (Santalum spicatum).